5. Cutting data of interest from SQW files and objects

 5.1.3.
 Binning arguments

 The binning arguments (p1_bin, p2_bin, p3_bin and p4_bin) specify the binning / integration ranges for the Q & Energy axes in the target projection’s coordinate system (c.f.
-Projection in more detail and changing projections).
+Projection in more detail and Auto-binning algorithm).

 Each can independently have one of four different forms below.